opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 ## Important system properties

-The OpenSearch has a number of system properties that you could specify in `config/jvm.options` or `OPENSEARCH_JAVA_OPTS`, using `-D` command line arguments notation.
+The OpenSearch has a number of system properties that you can specify in `config/jvm.options` or `OPENSEARCH_JAVA_OPTS` using `-D` command line argument notation.

 - `opensearch.xcontent.string.length.max=<value>`